 After a short bushwhack, we were on top, being buffeted by the ever-present wind of the day, but were presented with an amazing view of the south, unmistakable Stonewall Peak looming to the north, as well as the ridge that leads straight up to Japacha Peak.
 We were starting to feel the mileage, but were on a roll.
 We rambled back down and continued losing elevation.
-We took a few minutes to visit the Airplane Monument (Marc at San Diego Hiker has posted an excellent post about this, if you would like more information).
+We took a few minutes to visit the Airplane Monument.
 From the monument, we started to hear some chainsaws in the distance.

 After a few small stream crossings, we came across a man and a woman, armed with chainsaws, who were loading two horses who were pleasantly munching on the dense foliage.
 They were very friendly and knowledgeable, taught me the correct pronunciation of Japacha (haw puh SHAW) and shook their heads when I asked them if they would be trimming back the heavily overgrown trail above us.
 There was no funding.
 They were volunteers who were only trimming the large logs that hikers could not move.
 After too much fun, though we were tempted to stay and chat longer, we were on our way to the West Mesa, where we met several groups of people on horseback.